John Walsh (television host): Career in television

 After securing a deal with Fox, Walsh launched America's Most Wanted in 1988.
 By that time, Walsh was already well known because of the murder of his son and his subsequent actions to help missing and exploited children.
 America's Most Wanted was the longest-running crime reality show in Fox's history and contributed to the capture of more than 1,000 fugitives.
 Fox canceled the series in June 2011, but aired four specials during the 2011-12 season.
 On December 2, 2011, the series returned as a regular weekly first-run series on Lifetime.
 The last episode aired on October 12, 2012; five months later, in March 2013, Lifetime officially canceled the series.

 Walsh also hosted his own daytime talk show, The John Walsh Show, which aired in syndication (mostly on NBC-owned and affiliated stations, as NBC produced the series) from 2002 to 2004.
 However, since America's Most Wanted was still on the air at the time, he found it difficult to host both shows at the same time, so he asked then-NBC Entertainment president Jeff Zucker to release him from his contract.
-Zucker granted his request and cancelled The John Walsh Show.
+Zucker granted his request and cancelled The John Walsh Show in order for Walsh to focus on hosting America's Most Wanted.

 In 2003, John Walsh assisted in solving the Kidnapping of Elizabeth Smart on an episode of America's Most Wanted, where Ed Smart showed the picture of Brian David Mitchell's "Emmanuel" appearance.
 Mitchell's stepchildren saw the episode, identified him, and called the show.
 This led to the rescue of Elizabeth Smart and the arrests of Brian David Mitchell and Wanda Ilene Barzee.
 After Elizabeth Smart was reunited with her family, Walsh later met Elizabeth after her family invited him to meet her and mentioned his hand in finding her.